sybrew/the-seo-framework/readme.txt

 		* Resolved an issue where Polylang didn't correctly find the sitemap's language when using cookies.
 		* Resolved an issue where non-translatable post types where excluded from the sitemap.
 They're now solely appended to the primary language's sitemap.
 * **Other:**
+	* TODO Added a "learn more" link to our KB at 'The sitemap does not contribute to ranking; it only speeds up indexing.
+Therefore, it is perfectly fine not having every indexable page in the sitemap.'.
 	* This update is required for the upcoming [Extension Manager v2.5](https://tsf.fyi/em).

 **For translators:**